Mario Lemieux: Post-playing career

 In October 2006, Lemieux's ownership group announced that it had reached an agreement to sell the Penguins to BlackBerry co-founder Jim Balsillie.
 However, Balsillie unexpectedly rescinded his offer two months later after an apparent dispute with the NHL Board of Governors over purchasing conditions, despite Balsillie having earlier pledged to the Board that he would not relocate the team.
 Lemieux was offended that Balsillie had pulled out at the last minute and initially refused to return Balsillie's deposit, saying that it was in breach of their agreement.

 On March 13, 2007, Lemieux's ownership group announced a final agreement for a new multi-purpose arena, eventually to be named Consol Energy Center, to be built across the street from Mellon Arena.
 The deal keeps the Penguins in Pittsburgh for at least 30 years.
 Lemieux was instrumental in negotiating this deal, despite outside efforts to move the team to Kansas City.
 It was later revealed that Lemieux did visit Kansas City only to put pressure on the city and state to push through plans for the new arena.

 The Penguins returned to the playoffs, losing in five games to the Ottawa Senators in 2007, and making the Finals in 2008 where they lost in six games to the Detroit Red Wings.
-On June 12, 2009, Lemieux won his third Stanley Cup title, this time as an owner as the Penguins won a rematch with the Red Wings in the 2009 Stanley Cup Finals, in seven games.
+On June 12, 2009, Lemieux won his third Stanley Cup title, this time as an owner as the Penguins won a rematch with the Red Wings in the 2009 Stanley Cup Final, in seven games.
 In 2015, Lemieux and Ron Burkle hired Morgan Stanley to explore the possibility of selling the Penguins.
-On June 12, 2016, the Penguins defeated the San Jose Sharks in the 2016 Stanley Cup Finals, in six games, to give Lemieux his fourth Stanley Cup, his second as an owner.
+On June 12, 2016, the Penguins defeated the San Jose Sharks in the 2016 Stanley Cup Final, in six games, to give Lemieux his fourth Stanley Cup, his second as an owner.
 Almost exactly a year later, on June 11, 2017, Lemieux won his third Stanley Cup as an owner upon the Penguins six-game defeat of the Nashville Predators.